logeshwari2004/Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals/README.md

 ## Aim:
-To configure internal ADC for   LPC2148 ARM 7 and write a code for displaying the values varying from 0v to 3.3v to its equivalent digital values
+To configure internal ADC for   LPC2148 ARM 7 and write a code for displaying the values varying from 0v to 3.3v to its equivalent digital values.
 ## Components required:
-Proteus ISIS professional suite, Kiel μ vision 5 Development environment
+Proteus ISIS professional suite, Kiel μ vision 5 Development environment.

  ![image](https://user-images.githubusercontent.com/36288975/198947663-2d75f694-880a-4bc0-be67-8c2d4125fdb6.png)